 Biography

-She served as Project Coordinator for several years, supporting efforts to advance initiatives in inclusive Career Pathways, Apprenticeships, Performance Measures and programmatic access.
+She served as Project Coordinator at NDI for several years, supporting efforts to advance initiatives in Career Pathways, Apprenticeships and programmatic access.

 Shannon earned a master’s degree in human rights from American University in 2014 and a master’s degree in education from Lesley University in 2016.
 She studied abroad in Ghana, Cuba and Belgium, speaks several languages and is committed to disability inclusion.
 Shannon is a person with a disability and brings her lived experience to her advocacy.